Connected components of the strata of the moduli space of meromorphic differentials: Spin structure and hyperelliptic components

 \section{Spin structure and hyperelliptic components}

-Recall that in the classification of the connected component of strata of the moduli space of Abelian differentials \cite{KoZo}, the connected components are distinghished by two invariant. \begin{itemize} \item ``Hyperelliptic components'': there are some connected components whose corresponding translation surface have all an extra symmetry. \item ``Parity of spin structure'', which is a complex invariant that can be expressed in terms of the flat geometry by a simple formula. \end{itemize}
+Recall that in the classification of the connected components of strata of the moduli space of Abelian differentials \cite{KoZo}, the connected components are distinghished by two invariants. \begin{itemize} \item ``Hyperelliptic components'': there are some connected components whose corresponding translation surfaces all have an extra symmetry. \item ``The parity of the spin structure'', which is a complex invariant that can be expressed in terms of the flat geometry by a simple formula. \end{itemize}